knaw-huc/data-envelopes/help_documentation.md

 * ORCID ID - the [ORCID](http://orcid.org) identifier for the contact person
 * Role in project - You can define one or more roles that the contact person played in the creation of the dataset.
 Leave empty if no roles are applicable.
 * Email - an email address for the contact person.
 The recommendation is to use a general institutional address to avoid problems when people move to new institutions.
 E.g. data@myinstitution.org

+Sometimes there is no specific contact person.
+In that case, instead of a name you can add a description, e.g. 'Helpdesk' or 'Data management department'

 ## 1.3 Data Envelope Dates<a id='level-1-dates'></a>
 This contains the dates for the data-envelope